reactjs/react.dev/beta/src/content/reference/react/useDebugValue.md

 useDebugValue(date, date => date.toDateString());
 ```

 Your formatting function will receive the <CodeStep step={1}>debug value</CodeStep> as a parameter and should return a <CodeStep step={2}>formatted display value</CodeStep>.
-When your component is inspected, React DevTools will call the formatting function and display its result.
+When your component is inspected, React DevTools will call this function and display its result.

 This lets you avoid running potentially expensive formatting logic unless the component is actually inspected.
-For example, if `date` is a Date value, this avoids calling `toDateString()` on it for every render of your component.
+For example, if `date` is a Date value, this avoids calling `toDateString()` on it for every render.